MikeDigitize/JSFundamentals/README.md

 ```

 In the above the function foo has access to the variable <code>a</code> from its parent scope.
 This access is set in the compilation stage, so <code>a</code> is lexically scoped to the function foo.
 When ran, the JavaScript engine will look up <code>a</code> against the scope of foo.
-It won't find it, so will then look it up against foo's parent scope, the function bar, where it will find it, and log that value.
+It won't find it, so will then look it up against foo's parent scope, the function bar, where it will find it, and so then it's able to log that value.
 This is, in very simple terms, a closure.
 The function foo has closed over the function bar (and anything in bar's parent scope, and so on until it reaches the global scope).

 There is nothing revelationary in the above.
 However, a slight modification of the code can begin to demonstrate the power of closures.
 In JavaScript functions are first class values, which means they are treated like all other values and can be passed as arguments into and returned from functions.
 Consider the following, a modified version of the previous code example: